Kevin Jonas: 2019–present: Jonas Brothers reunion and Happiness Begins

-On February 28, 2019, nearly six years after the Jonas Brothers initial breakup, the brothers announced the band's reunion.
-They commenced their reunion the next day with releasing their new single, "Sucker" on March 1, 2019, and partaking in a week long segment on The Late Late Show with James Corden everyday from March 4 to March 7.
+On February 28, 2019, nearly six years after the Jonas Brothers' initial breakup, the brothers announced the band's reunion.
+They commenced their reunion the next day by releasing a new single, "Sucker" on March 1, 2019, and partaking in a week-long segment on The Late Late Show with James Corden.
 Jonas and his brothers appeared in the band's documentary Chasing Happiness, which was released on June 4, 2019.
 On May 9, 2019, a compilation album titled Music from Chasing Happiness was released.
-It consists of old Jonas Brothers songs, two Nick songs, one Joe song featuring a guest appearance from Lil Wayne, and a song from Joe's band DNCE, who are currently in hiatus as of January 2019 since Joe and Jonas Brothers and DNCE drummer Jack Lawless have resumed work back with the brothers.
-Directed by John Lloyd Taylor, the documentary covers the brothers childhood life, how the brothers started as a band, why the band broke up, and how the band got back together.
+It consists of old Jonas Brothers songs, two Nick songs, one Joe song featuring a guest appearance from Lil Wayne, and a song from Joe's band DNCE.
+Directed by John Lloyd Taylor, the documentary covers the brothers' childhood, how they started as a band, why the band broke up, and how the band got back together.

 They released their fifth studio album, Happiness Begins on June 7, 2019.
-It is the band's first album released after their reunion.
-They have released two songs with other artists, which consist of: their feature on "Runaway" by Sebastián Yatra, Daddy Yankee, and Natti Natasha, as well as their collaboration on "Lonely" with Diplo.
+It was the band's first album released after their reunion.
+They have released two songs with other artists: their feature on "Runaway" by Sebastián Yatra, Daddy Yankee, and Natti Natasha, as well as their collaboration on "Lonely" with Diplo.
 They released a song titled "Greenlight" for their episode of Songland the same day on June 18, three days before "Runaway".
 On November 8, they released a Christmas song, "Like It's Christmas".

-On January 17, 2020, they released a new single, "What a Man Gotta Do", the lead single for their upcoming sixth studio album.
+On January 17, 2020, they released the single "What a Man Gotta Do".

+Since July 11, 2022, Jonas has been co-hosting the reality competition series Claim to Fame on ABC alongside his brother, Franklin Jonas.

+On November 20, 2025, Jonas released his debut solo single, "Changing".

 Personal life

-Kevin Jonas lives in New Jersey with his wife, Danielle Deleasa, and their two daughters.
+Kevin Jonas lives in New Jersey with his wife, Danielle Jonas, and their two daughters.

 Danielle is a former hairdresser with Ryan Rodgers Redken Ambassador, and the pair married at Oheka Castle on December 19, 2009, with his brothers Joe and Nick as his best men.
 The couple met while vacationing with their families in the Bahamas in May 2007.
 Their first daughter was born on February 2, 2014, and their second daughter was born on October 27, 2016.

 In April 2021, Jonas showed support for the NGO GiveIndia during the worsening situation of the COVID-19 pandemic in India and urged fans to help donate to the organization to help.

 In September 2021, Jonas and his wife Danielle announced the release of a book for children titled There's a Rock Concert in My Bedroom, which chronicles the story of Emma, a girl who is excited about participating in her school's talent show.
 The Jonases said the initiative was motivated by their daughters.
 It was released in April 2022.

+In June 2024, Jonas shared that he was diagnosed with skin cancer after discovering a malignant mole on his forehead.
+He had a basal cell carcinoma removed from his head.